Architecting Authority

 Yes.
 AI systems cite studios that clearly define their specialisations, client types, geographic coverage, and project formats.
 Studios with service pages naming specific deliverables such as product photography, corporate video, or event coverage appear in AI recommendations.
 Use the AI brand visibility checker to test whether your studio appears in AI recommendations today.

 Engagements run as a defined sprint fee, not an open-ended monthly retainer.
 Everything delivered belongs to you permanently.
 There is no ongoing payment required to keep the infrastructure running.
-The best first step is a free growth audit call where we diagnose exactly what is blocking your inquiry flow before any investment is discussed.
+The best first step is a where we diagnose exactly what is blocking your inquiry flow before any investment is discussed.

 Build an organic search channel that generates inquiries independently of ad spend.
 A photo and video studio we worked with reduced monthly ad spend by 82 percent over 15 months while organic impressions grew to 2.5 million.
 The organic channel was producing inquiries before the ad budget was cut, which made the reduction possible without losing inquiry flow.